 Combining Dedicated and Shared Cost

 It is common for cost of a SaaS product to include some dedicated resources, used exclusively by the product, and some shared resources, used by many products.
-In the previous example, Split Shared Costs Using Telemetry, we saw how to split the cost of shared resources proportionally among different products.
-In this example we'll build on that and make a new dimension that combines the shared and dedicated cost.
+Split Shared Costs Using Telemetry shows how to split the cost of shared resources proportionally among different products.
+Building on that, we make a new Dimension that combines the shared and dedicated cost.

 Dimensions: